You know exactly how to make your business 10x better.

 Hi, I'm Jennie Hays.

 I know what it looks like from the outside, because I've spent years reading it in founders and entrepreneurs who are already producing real results.
-I usually know which pattern is running before you finish your first sentence.
+I usually know which block is present before you finish your first paragraph.
 And I know exactly what it takes to remove it.

 I work with entrepreneurs who already know what to do and still can't make themselves do it.
 Not because they're uncommitted.
 Because an execution block interrupts action at the exact threshold where growth happens.
 My job is to find it and remove it.
 (See what that actually looks like.)

 My clients aren't beginners.
-They're established, invested, and producing real results for the people they serve.
-The stall isn't everywhere in their business … it's specific.
-It shows up at launches, when trying to increase rates, other high-visibility moves, and the offer that's been 80% built for four months.
-That precision matters because a pattern that activates at thresholds has a specific location.
+They're established and already producing real results for the people they serve.
+The stall isn't everywhere.
+It's specific.
+It shows up at launches, at the moment of raising rates, in other high-visibility moves, and in the offer that's been 80% built for four months.
+That precision matters because a block that activates at thresholds has a specific location.
 And that's exactly where I start.

 What clients report most often isn't that they feel better.
 It's that they just started doing the thing.
 One client went from a four-month stall on her group program to launching it in eleven days.
 Another raised her rate, sent the email, and had two yeses before the weekend.
 The capacity was there the whole time.
 They didn't need more of it.
-They needed the interference removed.
+They needed what was in the way removed.

 Most of my clients don't need me long.
 Three to six months is typical.
 They always knew what to do.
 Now they can do it.
 The goal was never dependence.
 It was execution.
 And when the block clears, results follow fast.